Fact-Saboteurs: A Taxonomy of Evidence Manipulation Attacks against Fact-Verification Systems: Evaluation

 \section{Evaluation}

-We here demonstrate our evaluation.
-First, we show and compare the attacks' performance.
-We then evaluate the attacks under different \hlconst{constraints} and \hlknow{knowledge} settings, and post-hoc claim paraphrasing.
-Next, we discuss qualitative analysis and examples.
+We first show the attacks' performance.
+We then evaluate the attacks under different \hlconst{constraints} and \hlknow{knowledge} settings and post-hoc claim paraphrasing.
+Next, we show qualitative examples.
 Finally, we discuss a use-case of planting attacks against the SUP label.
 We show in the main paper the results on KGAT ($\text{BERT}_\text{BASE}$).
 In Appendix~\ref{sec:impl_details}, we outline more attacks' implementation details.
-In Appendix~\ref{sec:other_models}, we report the results on $\text{CorefBERT}_{\text{BASE}}$, KGAT ($\text{RoBERTa}_\text{LARGE}$), and $\text{CorefRoBERTa}_{\text{LARGE}}$.
+In Appendix~\ref{sec:other_results}, we report the results on $\text{CorefBERT}_{\text{BASE}}$, KGAT ($\text{RoBERTa}_\text{LARGE}$), and $\text{CorefRoBERTa}_{\text{LARGE}}$.
+Code and data will be available at: \url{https://github.com/S-Abdelnabi/Fact-Saboteurs}.